DerekLeeCS/Computational_Cognitive_Science/Documentation.md

 # Terms
-A form is a high-level type of structure.
+A form is a high-level type of graph.
 Examples given in the paper are:

 > a tree, a ring, a dimensional order, a set of clusters, or some other kind of configuration

-Structures are the instances of a specific form.
+A structure is an instance of a specific form.
 Searching for the best structure means finding the best instance of the form that represents the data.
 An example given in the paper is:

 > Biologists have long agreed that tree structures are useful for organizing living kinds but continue to debate which tree is best—for instance, are crocodiles better grouped with lizards and snakes or with birds (8)?